Black House Spider

 Habitat

-Their webs form untidy, lacy silk sheets with funnel-like entrances.
 Black House Spiders are found on tree trunks, logs, rock walls and buildings (in window frames, wall crevices, etc).
-Grey House spiders may be found in similar locations and often builds webs on foliage.
+Whilst juvenile spiders may be quite exposed, the ones that survive to adulthood have usually acquired a secure retreat beneath bark or in a deep crevice.

 Distribution

-Black and Grey House Spiders are widely distributed in southern and eastern Australia.
+Black House Spiders are widely distributed, particularly in southern and eastern Australia.

 Feeding and diet

-In the bush, Badumna species of spiders are found especially upon rough-barked trees which provide good shelter for their retreats amongst the cracks in the bark.
-Trees that have been attacked by wood-boring insects are particularly attractive, as the sap flowing from the bored holes attracts flies, beetles, butterflies, bees and ants, which the spider can prey upon easily.
-In the house, they feed upon household pests attracted to the light of windows and lamps, where the spiders tend to build their webs.
+In the bush, Badumna insignis is found especially upon rough-barked trees which provide good shelter for their retreats amongst the cracks in the bark.
+Trees that have been attacked by wood-boring insects are particularly attractive, as the sap flowing from the bored holes attracts potential prey such as flies, beetles, butterflies and bees, which may become snagged in the fine edges of the web.
+Around houses, Black House Spiders feed upon insects such as moths, beetles and termites which are attracted to the light of windows and lamps at night.

 Life history cycle